simondavies/SlimPHP-Vanilla/README.md

 # SlimPHP Vanilla

+#### Discontinued support in favour for a new Slim PHP 3 version
+I have began a new version of this that concentrate on a bit more [PHP Slim 3 Vanilla](https://github.com/simondavies/SlimPHP3-Vanilla)

 A simple base app, using the PHP framework [PHP Slim](http://www.slimframework.com/) at its heart, and implementing  [Laravel's Eloquent](https://github.com/illuminate/database) ORM.

 #### To Do's